Live Chat Visual Assist Platform Pricing Documentation Security

 Channel authentication

 Time-windowed HMAC-SHA-256 tokens with constant-time comparison.
-Strict channel format validation prevents injection.
+Strict channel format validation.

 Role-based access